jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 _Not too unlike us looking up instruction videos on YouTube, MasteClass, or Skillshare.
 And we've only just started the Internet Age.
 Credit: The Matrix._

 Neo soon gets noticed by the enforcers of the Matrix.
 The so-called "Agents" who seek out rule-breakers and punish them with their mastery of the Matrix's rulebook.
-They're powers of inhuman strength, speed, and the loyalty of the people still plugged in the ruling philosophy of the Matrix.
+Their powers are inhuman strength, speed, and the loyalty of the people still plugged into the Matrix.

 Neo counters by mastering more levers of power such as guns, explosions, and helicopters.

 Neo wins.
-Because while mastering the rulebook makes the Agents powerful, the enforcers are also limited by the rules as well.
+Because while mastering the rulebook makes the Agents powerful, the enforcers are limited by the rules as well.

 Since Neo is creating a new way of life, he is free to expand his mind to endless horizons.
-In fact, Neo's mind becomes so open, he can fully "decode the Matrix" and kill the agents.
+In fact, Neo's mind becomes so open, he can fully "decode the Matrix".
+With this skill, Neo's power grows so much, he kills the agents.
 Neo discovers, as Frederick Douglass would undoubtedly agree, freedom of thought is the most significant lever of power.

 After Neo defeats the antagonist agents, he calls the machine's bosses and says:

   >I know you're out there.
 I can feel you now.
 I know you're afraid.
 You're afraid of us.
 You're afraid of change.
 I don't know the future.
 I didn't come here to tell you how this is going to end.
 I came here to tell you how this is going to begin.
 I'm going to hang up this phone.
 And then I'm going to show these people what you don't want them to see.
 I'm going to show them a world without you.
 A world without rules and controls, without borders or boundaries.
 A world where anything is possible.
 Where we go from there, is a choice I leave to you.

 Rousseau would have been proud.
-Because Neo saw through dark majic, and degeated the corrupted rulebook.
-You can be like Neo to, Stargazer.
-All you must do is use modern technology to solve your own problems.
+Because Neo saw through dark majic, ignored the corrupted rulebook, and made a new ruling philosophy.
+Thus Neo created a new philosophy, so the extras of the Matrix could become player gods again.

-So, let's build on this realization and see how our ancestors evolved and clicked Rousseau's new philosophy to defeat Darth King.
+So, let's build on the lesson of Neo, and see how our ancestors evolved and clicked Rousseau's new philosophy to defeat Darth King.

 ## Protagonist Kings

-The first thing you must know is not all kings were con artists.
+The first thing you must know is that not all kings were con artists.

 There's a good reason we tell ourselves stories of gallant knights and dreamy princesses.
-The first divine leaders were in fact great heroes of a classic tale.
+The first divine leaders were, in fact, great heroes of a classic tale.
 In fact, these kings and their noble families defeated monsters to create a peaceful country for ordinary people to live in.

 The people needed peace badly.
 After western Rome fell in 476, western Europe entered the Early Medieval Ages (500-1000).
 Often called the Dark Ages because there were few books, ink, or even literate people to write anything down.
-When Rome fell, advanced civilization was gone, most infrastructure like sanitation, roads, and farms were left to rot.
+When Rome fell, advanced civilization was gone, most infrastructure like sanitation, roads, and farms was left to rot.
 Anarchy ruled where Rome's Caesars once did.

 People like Clovis I, Charles Martel, and Alfred the Great took charge.
-They said "follow me, recognize my political rights and I'll rebuild civilization."
+They said, "follow me, recognize my political rights, and I'll rebuild civilization."

 These leaders were the ones for the job.
 They were master warriors who used swords, bows, armor, and cavalry to expand their kingdoms, keep away vandals, and fight off invading Vikings and Arabs.
 Even better, they headed large families who kept a growing peace.
 Soon, the king's sons, nephews, and cousins were busily rebuilding roads, bridges, castles, cities, markets, and hospitals throughout their family's kingdom.

 The Early Medieval Ages was a classic story because heroes solved real-life problems with tools, buildings, infrastructure, and other levers of power.

-It wasn't long before early Middle Ages European society formed a hierarchy called Feudalism.
+It wasn't long before the early Middle Ages European society formed a hierarchy called Feudalism.
 You've probably seen it in stories like _Robin Hood_ or _Game of Thrones_.
 Feudalism cemented the personal rule of the first leaders with a rigid ranking of kings, bishops, dukes, sheriffs, knights, priests, tradesmen, and peasants.
 In return for loyalty, the people at the bottom got what was called the "King's Peace."

 It was a good deal.
 The growing peace returned civilization to western Europe.
 Soon the people had new and better shovels, oxen, wood houses, buckets, sickles, and other tools to expand their cyborgology.
 Since the kings did such a good job, society happily recognized them as heroes, or "Protagonist Kings."